-- · completeness and accuracy of the original bid; - · differing site conditions; - · increases in commodity prices such as concrete, steel and fuel; - · customer delays, work stoppages, and other costs due to weather and environmental restrictions; - · availability and skill level of workers; and - a change in availability and proximity of equipment and materials.
+- · completeness and accuracy of the original bid; - · increases in commodity prices such as concrete, steel and fuel; - customer delays, work stoppages, and other costs due to weather and environmental restrictions; - · availability and skill level of workers; and - a change in availability and proximity of equipment and materials.

 All of these factors can have a negative impact on our contract performance, which can adversely affect the timing of revenue recognition and ultimate contract profitability.
-We plan our operations and bidding activity with these factors in mind and they have not had a material adverse impact on the results of our operations in the past.
+We plan our operations and bidding activity with these factors in mind and they generally have not had a material adverse impact on the results of our operations in the past.

-2016 Recap and 2017 Outlook
+2017 Recap and 2018 Outlook

-In 2016, we recorded revenues of \$578.2 million, of which \$293.6 million was attributable to our commercial concrete construction segment and the remaining \$284.6 million to our heavy civil marine construction segment.
-In addition, we ended 2016 with a consolidated backlog of \$434.0 million.
-Although our revenues in 2016 increased by 24.0% as compared with 2015, we recorded a net loss of \$3.6 million, as compared with net loss of \$8.1 million in the prior year.
+In 2017, we recorded revenues of \$578.6 million, of which \$292.8 million was attributable to our concrete segment and the remaining \$285.8 million to our marine segment.
+In addition, we ended 2017 with a consolidated backlog of \$360.6 million.
+Our revenues in 2017 increased by 0.1% as compared with 2016 and we recorded a net income of \$0.4 million, as compared with net loss of \$3.6 million in the prior year.
+Net income in 2017 was driven by a net tax benefit of \$4.5 million, resulting from the favorable impact of the Tax Cuts and Jobs Act (the "Act") enacted on December 22, 2017.